Jerald/cmpt489finalreport/index.md

 ##### And most importantly:

 When we started, we were worried we weren't experienced enough for this course.
 With us being only second year's, we were worried we wouldn't have the skills to do well.
-But in the end, the lesson we took from this experience is that if you're offered the opportunity to push the boundries of what you can do, maybe give it a thought.
+But in the end, the lesson we took from this experience is that if you're offered the opportunity to push the boundaries of what you can do, maybe give it a thought.

 ---